 There’s a saying that children are not merely small adults, and the same can be said about their fractures.
 Fractures in children are different from adults.
 Children have growth plates in their bones, which are areas at the ends of long bones where the bone increases its length as the child grows.
 With this growth potential, it is possible for certain healed fractures to re-model as the child grows older.
-Hence, some fractures which have initially healed with a mild deformity can re-model to become normal again as the child grows.
+Hence, some paediatric fractures which have initially healed with a mild deformity can re-model to become normal again as the child grows.

 However, it is also this growth potential that any injury that affects the growth plate in one bone may affect the growth of the affected bone, and result in asymmetry in the limbs, which can be particularly problematic for lower limbs due to the resulting shortening of one leg compared to the other.

-Some common fractures in children are described here.
+Some common paediatric fractures are described here.

 Supracondylar fracture of the elbow